colinbeales/AzurePipelinesHOL/AzurePipelinesLab1.md

 ## Task 2: Cloning the Azure DevOps git repository to your local machine

-Now your project is created it has an empty git repository ready for use from Azure Repos.
-We will need to put some code into this Repo when we setup our pipelines so lets get the code in place first.
-Note: Azure Pipelines can get code from other source code repositories like GitHub, Bitbucket etc.. however in this lab we will use the Azure Repos service build into Azure DevOps.
+Now your project is created it has an empty git repository ready for our use.
+To facilitate the lab we will need to put some code into this Repo as we need something to build and deploy in our pipelines.
+Note: Azure Pipelines can get code from other source code repositories like GitHub, Bitbucket etc.. however in this lab we will use the Azure Repos service built into Azure DevOps.

 1. Head to Azure Repos using the menus on the left hand side.
-By default it should select the first sub-menu for files which is what we want.
+By default it should select the first sub-menu for files which is the area we want.

 <img src="images/Lab1_4.png" width="624"/>

-2. Azure Repos will tell us the Repo created is empty and provides instructions for multiple ways to push code into this repository.
-For the lab today we are going to import the code from another repository so we need to select the option to import.
+2. Azure Repos will tell us that the Repo created is currently empty and provides instructions for multiple ways to push code into this repository.
+For the lab today we are going to import the code from another repository so we will simply select the option to "import".

 <img src="images/Lab1_5.png" width="624"/>

-3. Import the code from my existing GitHub repository by using the following clone URL (https://github.com/colinbeales/AzurePipelinesHOL-Codebase.git).
-Select import and give a few seconds for the repository to be imported into your Azure Repos.
+3. We will import the code from my existing GitHub repository by using the following clone URL (https://github.com/colinbeales/AzurePipelinesHOL-Codebase.git) then select "import" and give a few seconds for the repository to be ready for use.
 You now have a complete copy of the repository and don't need my GitHub repo again.
-If you ever make any changes to the code you can do this within your own Azure Repo.
+If you ever make any changes to the code you can do this in isolation within your own repository hosted in Azure Repos.

 <img src="images/Lab1_6.png" width="424"/>